Province of Maine

 The Province of Maine refers to any of the various English colonies established in the 17th century along the northeast coast of North America, within portions of the present-day U.S. states of Maine, New Hampshire, and Vermont, and the Canadian provinces of Quebec and New Brunswick.
 It existed through a series of land patents made by the kings of England during this era, and included New Somersetshire, Lygonia, and Falmouth (now Portland, Maine).
-The province was incorporated into the Massachusetts Bay Colony during the 1650s, beginning with the formation of York County, Massachusetts, which extended from the Piscataqua River to just east of the mouth of the Presumpscot River in Casco Bay.
+The province was incorporated into the Massachusetts Bay Colony during the 1650s, beginning with the formation of York County, Massachusetts, which extended from the Piscataqua River (the current Maine-NH border) to just east of the mouth of the Presumpscot River in Casco Bay (just north of modern-day Portland).
 Eventually, its territory grew to encompass nearly all of present-day Maine.

 History

 1622 patent

 The first patent establishing the Province of Maine was granted on 10 August 1622 to Sir Ferdinando Gorges and John Mason by the Plymouth Council for New England, which itself had been granted a royal patent by James I to the coast of North America between the 40th to the 48th parallel "from sea to sea".
 This first patent encompassed the coast between the Merrimack and Kennebec rivers, and an irregular parcel of land between the headwaters of the two rivers.
 In 1629, Gorges and Mason agreed to split the patent at the Piscataqua River, with Mason retaining the land south of the river as the Province of New Hampshire.

 Gorges named his more northerly piece of territory New Somersetshire after his home county of Somerset in England.
 Lack of funding and the absence of a royal charter held back development, and only a few small settlements were established.
 Gorges sought to create a neo-feudal community similar to western England.
 The colony was Anglican and Royalist, and so sided with the king in the English Civil War (1642–1651).